text-machine-lab/blog/_drafts/generative_models.md

 	</figcaption>
 </figure>

 For non-zero determinant, all flow layers must be invertible, and the determinant must also be easy to calculate (this introduces a constraint on model layers).
-We know the distribution of the input, so we calculate $$q(x)$$ for each sample and minimize KL-divergence to converge to $$p(x)$$.
+We have samples of the input data, so we calculate $$q(x)$$ for each sample and minimize KL-divergence to converge to $$p(x)$$.
 We now have our shiny $$q(x)$$ which models the distribution of samples from our data - how do we sample?
 Just sample from the known distribution $z$ (gaussian), and run that sample in reverse through the model layers, which are invertible!
 The output is a new sample from $$q(x)$$, which could be the beautiful face of a celebrity that doesn’t exist (CelebA).

 {% cite kingma2018glow %} attempt to generate celebrity images using a variant of this very model, the glow model.
 Their faces often look very realistic: